MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 A/B | dorsal vertebrae | Conjoined consecutive pair of well-preserved essentially complete dorsal vertebrae.
 Z | semi-prepared jacket | Difficult-to-interpret set of bones, almost certainly vertebral processes.
 N | scapula | Three pieces of mostly uninformative flat bone.
-L | long-bone fragment | Portion from the shaft of a limb bone, both ends missing.
+L | humerus fragment | Portion from the shaft of a limb bone, both ends missing.
 M | ?pubis | Portion of a bone with a complex shape.

 In addition, there are a dozen or so as-yet unopened jackets from the Migeod expedition (see below).